GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Species/Aoseigh.md

-## YASANI
+## Aoseigh
-A warrior race scattered across the lands.
-Their empire once spanned much of the known world until a powerful monster brought it to ruin and scattered them to the corners of society.
-Yasani characters get the following features;
+Elves which choose to live beyond the reach of manfolk, in the woods and caves.
+Occasionally, one will find the impulse to adventure.
+The plural is Aosith.
+Aoseigh characters get the following features;

-**Creature Type**: Yasani are humanoids.
+**Creature Type**: Aosith are sylvan.

-**Size**: Yasani stand between 4'2" to 5'8" tall.
-They can weigh between 120-220 pounds.
+**Size**: Aosith stand between 5" to 6'4" tall.
+They can weigh between 110-200 pounds.
 They are medium creatures.

 **Ability Score Modification**: Choose an attribute.
-It is increased by 1.
+It is increased by a +1.

-**Languages**: You gain competency in the Common Tongue.
+**Languages**: You gain competency in the Common Tongue and the Wild Tongue.

-**Run Speed**: You may run up to 5 yards per move.
+**Run Speed**: You may run up to 5.5 yards per move.

 **Climb Speed**: You may climb up to 2 yards per move, presuming it is reasonable terrain to climb.